carlosdrojas/2073Prj2/README.md

 ## Usage

-To initalize program, run the command "make" to create and link object files
+To initalize program, run the command "make" in a command line to create and link object files

 ```makefile
 make